You hear it time and time again –

 Pinterest promotion strategy

-Out of all the social media promotion strategies mentioned in this post, Pinterest is the only one categorized as a visual search engine.
+Out of all the social media promotion strategies mentioned in this post, Pinterest is the only one categorized as a visual search engine and it has a huge user base.

 This means businesses should be flocking to Pinterest to grow their brand and list.